natalieagus/50005/docs/Programming Assignment/pa2/index.md

 ## Starter Code

 You should have joined the GitHub Classroom and obtained the starter code for this assignment there.
-The link can be found in the Course Calendar portion of your Course Handout.
+The link can be found on eDimension.

 ### PA2 Files